-Duncan Campbell, Britain, is a founder member of ICIJ and played a pivotal role in a series of international investigations revealing that the world’s largest tobacco companies were involved with organised crime in the large scale smuggling of their own products.
-He is currently working as ICIJ's Data Journalism Manager on the Secrecy for Sale investigation.
+Duncan Campbell, United Kingdom, is a founding member of ICIJ and played a pivotal role in a series of international investigations revealing that the world’s largest tobacco companies were involved with organized crime in the large scale smuggling of their own products.
+He worked as ICIJ's Data Journalism Manager on the Secrecy for Sale investigation.

 Campbell’s production company, IPTV, has produced investigative documentaries for Britain’s Channel 4 Television.
 He currently works freelance as a reporter and commentator for print, broadcast and online publications, including The Register.
 Campbell is also a visiting lecturer in media studies at Bournemouth University and works separately as a forensic specialist on computer-based evidence.